Amateur wrestling

-Amateur wrestling is a variant of wrestling practiced in collegiate, school, or other amateur level competitions.
-There are two international wrestling styles performed in the Olympic Games: freestyle and Greco-Roman.
-Both styles are under the supervision of the United World Wrestling (UWW; formerly known as FILA, from the French acronym for International Federation of Associated Wrestling Styles).
-A similar style, commonly called collegiate (also known as scholastic or folkstyle), is practiced in colleges and universities, secondary schools, middle schools, and among younger age groups in the United States.
-Where the style is not specified, this article refers to the international styles of competition on a mat.
-In February 2013, the International Olympic Committee (IOC) voted to remove the sport from the 2020 Summer Olympics onward.
-On 8 September 2013, the IOC announced that wrestling would return to the Summer Olympics in 2020.
-The rapid rise in the popularity of the combat sport mixed martial arts (MMA) has increased interest in amateur wrestling due to its effectiveness in the sport and it is considered a core discipline.
+Amateur wrestling is a variant of wrestling practiced at Olympic, collegiate, scholastic, and other levels.
+There are two international wrestling styles performed at the Olympic Games, freestyle and Greco-Roman, both of which are governed by the United World Wrestling (UWW).

+At the middle school and high school levels in the United States, wrestlers compete in scholastic wrestling.
+In collegiate wrestling, there are minor differences in some scholastic wrestling rules.

+The rapid rise in the popularity of the combat sport mixed martial arts (MMA) has increased interest in amateur wrestling due to its effectiveness within the sport and its consideration as a core discipline.

 Scoring

 Greco-Roman and freestyle differ in what holds are permitted; in Greco-Roman, the wrestlers are permitted to hold and attack only above the waist.
 In both Greco-Roman and freestyle, points can be scored in the following ways: